 Common Illness in Puppies: Parvovirus

-When adopting puppies, their health should be a pet parent’s highest concern.
-Young dogs are especially susceptible to contracting infections because their immune systems aren’t fully developed.
-Parvovirus can result in death in young puppies, so it’s important to watch for the symptoms before the disease progresses too far.
+Once a new puppy has been adopted, their health should be a pet parent’s highest concern.
+Young dogs are especially susceptible to contracting infections due to their immune systems not being fully developed.
+One of the most severe and dangerous infectious agents a puppy can develop is parvovirus.
+If the condition progresses too far, parvovirus can result in death in young puppies, so it’s important to watch for the symptoms and get veterinary care as soon as possible.

 The canine parvovirus, or CPV, is a highly contagious disease that occurs mainly in puppies between the ages of six weeks and six months.
-CPV can be transmitted through bites and feces.
-The virus can also be tracked in through feces-infected shoes and can also remain in soil.
-Sometimes improperly given CPV vaccinations can infect dogs as well.
+CPV can be transmitted through bites but is most commonly transmitted via feces.
+The virus can be tracked and spread via something as simple as feces-infected shoes but can also remain in soil for extended periods of time.
+Sometimes improperly given CPV vaccinations can infect dogs as well, but this is extremely uncommon.

 - Abdominal tenderness